Prince Philip’s Family Tree: Ancestors, Parents, Children, Grand and Great-Grandchildren

-April 9th, 2021, Buckingham Palace has announced the death of Prince Philip, the husband of Elizabeth II, Queen of the United Kingdom.
+On April 9th, 2021, Buckingham Palace announced the death of Prince Philip, the husband of Elizabeth II, Queen of the United Kingdom at the time.
 He passed away peacefully at Windsor Castle at the age of 99.
 Prince Philip was the longest-serving consort in British history but there are many other things His Royal Highness will be remembered for.
 Today, the Treemily team wants to pay tribute to the Duke of Edinburgh and with the help of Family Tree Maker tell you more about his family’s past and future generations.

 Prince Philip of Greece and Denmark was born on June 10th, 1921, in Mon Repos villa on the island of Corfu, Kingdom of Greece at that time.
 Philip was the youngest child and the only son of Princess Alice of Battenberg and Prince Andrew of Greece and Denmark.
 The prince was born during the Greco-Turkish War and his very first years of childhood were not the calmest ones.
 His uncle Constantine I, the King of Greece at that time, was forced to abdicate when the war was over in 1922.
 Constantine I and Philip’s father were arrested, while Princess Alice and her entire family had to live under constant surveillance.

 Prince Philip’s History and Early Years

 In December 1922, Prince Andrew was banished from Greece for life by a revolutionary court, thus forcing his family to evacuate to France.
 It is known that Prince Philip was carried in a fruit box all the way from Greece to France to be kept safe.